temporalio/documentation/kb/temporal-platform-limits-sheet.md

   - Retention Period: 30 days (configurable; range of 1–90 days)
 - **List Filters**
   - The **ORDER BY** operator is not supported in List Filters in Temporal Cloud.
-    This means that you can not apply custom ordering of Workflows with Cloud Visibility features.
+    This means that you cannot apply custom ordering of Workflows with Cloud Visibility features.
     Lists of Workflows are still ordered by a default ordering rule.
-    Though, this rule may change in the future.
+    Be aware that this rule might change.